VirgilSecurity/virgil-purekit-net/README.md

 ### Update user's passw0rd

-This function allows you to use a special `updateToken` to update users' passw0rd_record in your database.
+This function allows you to use a special `UpdateTokens` to update users' `record` in your database.

 > Use this flow only if your database was COMPROMISED!
 When user just needs to change own password use enroll function to replace old user's password_record value in your DB with a new user's password_record.